 Q. 7.
 Nothing in this chapter shall require an operator to compensate a drill site owner or off site owner for any mitigation pursuant to this chapter.
 However, all surface use agreements or other contractual agreements between the drill oil and gas drilling and production facility site owner or off site owner and the operator shall clearly state which party shall cover the costs of implementing the mitigation measures agreed to by the parties.

-R. Transportation Considerations: Notwithstanding the dimension of the oil and gas drilling and production facility setback; in all zoning districts, the following shall apply:

-Oil and gas drilling and production facilities proposed within Duchesne County shall be reviewed for compliance with the 2017 Duchesne County Transportation Master Plan.
+R. Transportation Considerations: Notwithstanding the dimension of the oil and gas drilling and production facility setback; in all zoning districts, oil and gas drilling and production facilities proposed within Duchesne County shall be reviewed for compliance with the Duchesne County Transportation Master Plan, as amended, including the payment of a transportation mitigation fee as set forth by formula in said master plan.

-A forecast of the proposed oil and gas drilling and production facility’s traffic shall be submitted with the administrative conditional use permit application.
-The applicant may elect, but is not required, to submit a traffic study prepared by an engineer.

-Extraordinary Use: If the traffic forecast or study shows that a proposed oil and gas drilling and production facility will increase the average daily traffic volume by more than 25% of the existing average daily volume, as determined by the County Public Works Department, it will be deemed an "Extraordinary Use."

-Project Improvements: If a proposed oil and gas drilling and production facility is forecast to generate Extraordinary Use, specific project improvements shall be required of the applicant.
-Project improvements shall be evaluated, based on the following criteria:

-1. The length, width and current condition of the road surface.

-2. The current depth of pavement and underlying road base material.

-3. The classification and properties of the native soils.

-4. Existing geometric deficiencies.

-5. The projected equivalent single axle loads (ESALs) forecasted to serve the oil and gas drilling and production facility.

-6. The required pavement structure to handle the increased traffic load from the oil and gas drilling and production facility.

-7. Any deficiencies in drainage infrastructure.

-Project improvements found essential by the County Public Works Department during review of the administrative conditional use permit application shall be constructed prior to the oil and gas drilling and production facility construction commencing, unless weather, contractor availability or other issues dictate deferral of project improvement installation to the next construction season.
-If construction of project improvements does not occur prior to construction of the oil and gas drilling and production facility commencing, the applicant shall deposit funds equal to the applicant’s share of the project improvements in an escrow account to provide surety.

-Decisions made by the County Public Works Department regarding extraordinary use and project improvements may be appealed to the Duchesne County Commissioners within ten (10) calendar days of the decision.

-It is not the intent of Duchesne County to establish an Impact Fee as defined in Section 11-36a.102 of the Utah Code.

 SECTION 4.
 Severability.

 If any court of competent jurisdiction declares any Section of this Ordinance invalid, such decision shall be deemed to apply to that Section only and shall not affect the validity of the Ordinance as a whole or any part thereof other than the part declared invalid.